 Employers who fail to pay employees for all hours worked—whether intentionally or unintentionally—may be subject to compensatory damages should one or more employees decide to sue.

 Some employers follow a practice known as “tip-pooling” that involves having tipped employees contribute a certain amount of their tips into a collective pool to be later divided equally among all tipped employees.
-While this is not unlawful, there may invite some issue if the pooling occurs in a work environment that includes both tipped and non-tipped employees.
+While this is not unlawful, it may invite some issues if the pooling occurs in a work environment that includes both tipped and non-tipped employees.

 Pooled tips belong solely to tipped employees.
 If the tip pool is also distributed among non-tipped employees, this can have the impact of reducing tipped employee wages below minimum wage requirements, violating FLSA wage standards.